Getting to Know Your Neighborhood: Kenmore Square and Fenway

 1377 Boylston St.

 Billing itself as an “adult snack bar,” Fool’s Errand, operated by restaurateur Tiffani Faison, underwent a transformation during the pandemic, hosting private events for customers and providing a space for events, pop-ups, and anything in between.
 But in July 2022 it returned to its original premise: a snack bar serving cocktails, wine, and beer, along with a small, curated list of savory and sweet snacks.
-It’s open Wednesday through Saturday, offering a wide selection of choices for the mature clientele that frequents the venue.
+It’s open Wednesday through Saturday, offering a wide selection of choices for the mature clientele that frequent the venue.

 Sweet Cheeks Q